tbergquist-godaddy/homepage/docs/aboutme.md

  ## Location(s)

  I am born and raised in Norway :flag-no: , but currently I live in sunny Barcelona with my wife and dog.
 I have also lived and worked in Lima, Peru :flag-pe: before.
-Peru is an amazing country with <Link rel="noopener noreferrer" target="_blank" href="https://www.livinginperu.com/peru-wins-again-best-culinary-destination-in-the-world-title-for-8th-consecutive-year/">the best food in the world!</Link>
+Peru is an amazing country with <a rel="noopener noreferrer" target="_blank" href="https://www.livinginperu.com/peru-wins-again-best-culinary-destination-in-the-world-title-for-8th-consecutive-year/">the best food in the world!</a>

 ## Interests